 In a perfect world, every part of the body of Christ would function in the way in which it should.
 Like Paul describes in 1 Corinthians 12, every Christian, gifted by God, has a place in God’s kingdom-building work.
-Some believe they are called by God to pursue that kingdom-building work as an employee in a Christian church or parachurch organization.
+Some believe they are called by God to pursue that kingdom-building work as an employee in a Christian church, mission or parachurch organization.
 Frequently, Christian organizations are led by charismatic, charming, and visionary leaders.

 However, some of these leaders are also “cruel, tyrannical, [and] fuel workplace misery,” as Christian authors, Gary Chapman, Paul White, and Harold Myra describe.
 These “toxic” leaders are just as present in Christian organizations as in non-Christian ones according to Rob Hay, Principle of Redcliffe College.

 We believe Jesus classifies these “toxic” leaders as “swine” in His teaching to His disciples in Matthew 7:1-6.
 In this passage, Jesus tells His church to approach a brother who has sinned with a self-aware humility.
 “Take the log out of your own eye,” He says, “before you take the speck out of your brother’s eye.”

 I emphasize the last six words because I did not notice them or consider them until I lived and worked under toxic leaders.
-I found that confronting them was not just a waste of time (lest they trample them under their feet), but dangerous.
-And, Jesus gives permission to run for safety…
+I found that confronting them was not just a waste of time (lest they trample good criticism under their feet), but dangerous.

-But, rather than remain silent and suffer the trauma alone, Pearls and Swine gives a place for sharing the hurt alongside one another as Jesus desires for His church.
+Rather than remain silent and suffer the trauma alone, Pearls and Swine gives a place for sharing the hurt alongside one another as Jesus desires for His church.